US directly communicating with North Korea, seeks dialogue

 He said that communication was happening directly and cited two or three U.S. channels open to Pyongyang.

 "We can talk to them.
-We do talk to them," he said, without elaborating about which Americans were involved in those contacts or how frequent they were.
+We do talk to them," he said, without elaborating about which Americans were involved in those contacts or how frequent or substantive they were.

 The goal of any initial dialogue would be simple: finding out directly from North Korea what it wants to discuss.